tropiano4/tropiano-srg/README.md

 * Magnus_codes contains codes for Magnus-evolving a Hamiltonian via the Wegner or relative kinetic energy generator.
 Also contains a script for evolving via the "split thing" approach.
 See "magnus_split.py" for details.

-* Notes contains .pdf notes relevant to some of the tools used in these codes.
+* Notes contains notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
 Also contains sub-folders of LaTeX notes (e.g. the draft of our Magnus paper).

 * Old_codes stores all out-dated codes.
 See the README stored in this folder for documentation.